Christie knocks DeSantis on Disney, says it’s not ‘conservative’ to ‘punish’ corporations

 “For him to have taken the action he took against Disney and to not have foreseen that Disney was going to do what they did in response, which was to completely take over the millions and millions of acres and the zoning decisions on that before they got the authority, well, I’ll tell you this much.
 That’s not the guy I want sitting across from President Xi [Jinping] and negotiating our next agreement with China,” said Christie, who is also believed to be eyeing a potential 2024 White House bid.

-“Or sitting across from Putin and trying to resolve what’s happening in Ukraine.
+“Or sitting across from [Russian President Vladimir] Putin and trying to resolve what’s happening in Ukraine.
 If you can’t see around a corner that Bob Iger creates for you, I mean, I don’t think that’s very imposing.”

 Christie on Tuesday stressed his stance that the government should “stay out of the business of business” and that a Republican eyeing the Oval Office should be able to manage “the appropriate use of governmental power” and to look ahead at the implications of that use.